back to search

 Using Advanced Search you can specify which field to search a term in, as well as the publication date.
 You can also narrow down by type of source, language, place of publication.
 You can tick the "Peer reviewed" check box here as well.

-In your search results you'll see the link Fulltext@UGent below the title of each article.
+In your search results, you will see 'Fulltext@UGent' to the right of an article..
 This is your link to our catalogue, where you can see how to get the article you're looking for.
 There are several possibilities:

 • Full text available: click on the link offered